deterministic-arts/DartsCLTools/README.md

  This ordering is guaranteed by the implementation, though the order of invocation within each of these scopes is undefined.

  - **Function** `add-observer-to-chain` _observer_ _chain_ `&key` _test_ _key_ _identity_ &rarr; _result_ _found_

+   Add the given _observer_ to the chain, whose container cell is the given _chain_, i.e., to the list stored in _chain_'s `car`.
+   If the observer is already present, the chain is not modified.

+   This function tests for the presence of _observer_ by searching for an element _e_ in the observer list, whose key value (i.e., the result of applying the _key_ function to _e_) compares equal to the _identity_ value according to the _test_ predicate.
+The default _key_ function is `identity`, and the default _test_ predicate is `eql`.
+Unless explicitly supplied otherwise, the _identity_ value searched for is `(funcall key observer)`.

+   If the observer is not yet present, it is added by destructively modifying the _chain_.
+The _result_ is _observer_ in this case, and _found_ is false.
+If the observer is already present, the value of _result_ is the one found, and _found_ is true.

+   Note, that this function will only destructively modify the cons cell _chain_, never the observer list found in the `car`.
+A copy is created if necessary, which may share structure with the original list.
+This is guaranteed regardless of wether the Lisp implementation supports atomic updates or not.

  - **Function** `remove-observer-from-chain` _observer_ _chain_ `&key` _test_ _key_ &rarr; _result_ _found_

+   Removes the observer object from the chain _chain_, whose key value (the result of applying _key_ to the object) is equal to _observer_ according to the _test_ predicate.
+The default _key_ function is `identity`, and the default _test_ predicate is `eql`.

+   If no matching observer is found, the value of _result_ is `nil`, and _found_ is false.
+The _chain_ is not modified in this case.
+   Otherwise, the matching entry is removed destructively, and returned as _result_ from this function; _found_ is true in this case.

+   Note, that this function will only destructively modify the cons cell _chain_, never the observer list found in the `car`.
+A copy is created if necessary, which may share structure with the original list.
+This is guaranteed regardless of wether the Lisp implementation supports atomic updates or not.

  - **Function** `notify-observers-in-chain` _chain_ _source_ _event_ &rarr; _undefined_